August 7, 2022

 I'm convinced that companies over complicate their architecture prematurely, which leads to headaches for engineers and instability for users.
 A monorepo with a simple server should be the default place to start.
 Run a basic docker instance to minimize dependency hell and make sure your remote configuration is reproducible on your local development machines.
 Run a few daemons either in Docker or with cron scripts.
 Set and forget your iptables and firewall to something reasonable.
 If you need to grow your traffic rent a more powerful server.
 When that really doesn't cut it, deploy a simple load balancer that routes to a few backend boxes.
 In the early days that can and should be it.

-But recently I've grown out of a physical server behind a load balancer for a few side projects.
+But recently I've grown out of static servers behind a load balancer for a few side projects.
 The specific friction came from needing to spin up and spin down a data processing cluster.
 It would be idle for the majority of its lifespan but needs to burst to tens of VMs with attached GPUs.
 This forced my hand to adopt a more complicated server management solution.
 And after a couple months of building for kubernetes, I must admit I'm falling for it more every day.

 Day 1: Playing hard to get